Monday, December 9, 2024

 The Sorcerer's Labyrinth

-Gorefest Dungeon is what I call whatever I'm running online, but this year, I'm designing a three-level dungeon called The Sorcerer's Labyrinth.
+"Gorefest Dungeon" is just what I call whatever I'm running online at the time, but this year, I began designing a multi-level dungeon called The Sorcerer's Labyrinth.
 The dungeon shares its name with the first level.

 We just finished Session 36.
 Virtually all of Level 1 and almost half of Level 2, The Undercrypt, has been explored.